 In accordance with Federal and State law, the Board of Education will provide family and medical leave for staff members.
-The provisions of both the Federal and State family and medical leave provisions require specific eligibility and qualifying reasons to access this leave; to determine if you are eligible or qualify for family and medical leave refer to Policy 3430.01.
+The provisions of both the Federal and State family and medical leave

 To be eligible for leave under the FMLA, you must have been employed by the Board for at least twelve months in the past seven years and must have worked at least 1250 hours during the twelvemonth period immediately preceding the commencement of the requested leave.
 All full-time instructional staff members are deemed to meet the 1250 hours requirement.